 A library or component you use has the potential to expose your entire application.
 Therefore knowing which code you use, how and where it is released, the entity/organization that releases it, its release cycles and its visibility in terms of vulnerabilities are important.
 Keeping the list of dependencies short and sources reputable makes it more unlikely to have security problems related to external dependencies.

 9. Take advantage of best practices.

 Repeating well-known mistakes with an extremely confident attitude is a popular pastime among developers.
-On the other hand, there are much better alternatives to spend time on.
+On the other hand, there are much better alternatives!
 Such as;

 Note: Yes, I wrote “Disabling that default error page.” twice.

 10. Keep your code clean, and maintain effort for good architecture.

 In clean, well-maintained code that has good architecture, mistakes and vulnerabilities are much easier to notice and fix.
 Also, it is much easier to upgrade to a safer version of the tools and frameworks that we are using.
 If your code is full of workarounds and hacks, looking like this (It’s an 8-bit computer made using breadboards and jumpers and logic chips.
 Isn’t that cool) to an outside developer, you will have a hard time even to find the source of a bug/vulnerability you are already aware of, let alone fix it in short notice, or to detect an unknown one in the code during review.
 Additionally, good architecture is one that is designed with security aspects in mind, such as access control and validation; so there is a good chance a vulnerability won’t be able to find its way into your code at all during development.

 11. Write application code with security in mind.